A list of frequently asked questions about video consultations for patients.

 There are lots of benefits to using video consultations, including:

-Using video consultations supports with the NHS COVID-19 response by:
+The use of video consultations supported the NHS response to the COVID-19 pandemic by:

-Some face-to-face appointments will be necessary over this period.
+Some face-to-face appointments will be necessary.
 The decision on whether an appointment takes place face-to-face, on video or by telephone is taken by an expert clinician based on your individual care needs.

 Video consultations are suitable for many patients who do not need a physical examination and who are able to communicate via video.
 Your clinician will only invite you to a video consultation if they believe it is right for you.